MicrosoftDocs/win32-pr.de-de/desktop-src/lwef/-search-2x-wds-content-indexing-services-protocol.md

 ### <a name="22124-crowseekat"></a>2.2.1.24 CRowSeekAt

-Die CRowSeekAt-Struktur enthält den Offset, an dem Zeilen in einer CPMGetRowsIn-Nachricht abgerufen werden sollen.
+Die CRowSeekAt-Struktur enthält den Offset, an dem Zeilen in einer CPMGetRowsIn-Nachricht abgerufen werden.